Tecoh Municipality

-Tecoh Municipality is one of 106 municipalities in Yucatán State, Mexico, located 40 km south-east of Mérida, Yucatán.
+Tecoh Municipality is a municipality in the Mexican state of Yucatán.
+It is located 40 km south-east of Mérida, Yucatán.
 It has a municipal capital of the same name.
 As of 2003, the city Tecoh had a population of about 8,500 people.
 Most of the population is Maya.
 A number of buildings in the town were built atop older Pre-Columbian foundations.
 "Tecoh" means "Place of the Puma" in the Yucatec Maya language, which is still widely spoken here.

 Most of the farms in Tecoh are used to grow henequen, sugar, corn, and tropical fruit.

 Communities

 The municipality is made up of 20 communities, of which the most important are: